mariadb-corporation/MaxScale/Documentation/Tutorials/Configuring-Galera-Monitor.md

 the monitor waits between each monitoring loop.

-This monitor module will assign one node within the Galera Cluster as the current master and other nodes as slave.
-Only those nodes that are active members of the cluster are considered when making the choice of master node.
-The master node will be the node with the lowest value of `wsrep_local_index`.
+This monitor module will assign one node within the Galera Cluster as the current primary and other nodes as replica.
+Only those nodes that are active members of the cluster are considered when making the choice of primary node.
+The primary node will be the node with the lowest value of `wsrep_local_index`.

 ## Monitor User